 |Godhood||9 Brightstar 9488 GE|

-Surtur, son of Kossuth, was a soldier of the Creation War (1486 DE - 8777 DE).
-He was the first to use volcanoes as a means of breaching a world's Web of Magic.
+Surtur, son of Kossuth, is a primordial.
+In the Creation War (1486 DE - 8777 DE), he used volcanoes as a means of breaching a world's Web of Magic.
 At places like Graer, rifts were opened to Chaos.
 These were then used by Primordial Lords to besiege worlds.

 Early in the Creation War, Surtur was given a command under Poseidon.
 At the time, Surtur had no claim to fame.
 Like many on both sides, he got his command because the person before him died.
 Once he had a command and was given some responsibility, Poseidon became jealous of the "boy's charisma, confidence and daring in battle, and growing leadership skills".
 Poseidon assigned him to northern Athoreon, having him use his gifts with controlling lava to harry the Nawirrûs Covenant.
 It was an ill-conceived operation that Surtur was not behind.
 Surtur claimed it had a high chance of failure, and that it would ruin his credibility if it failed.
 Nonethless, he followed orders.
 The disaster that followed with the Graer Breach did not have the desired effect on Surtur's growing status.
 Surtur's skills were needed in other theaters, his role in the debacle soon overshadowed by other victories.

 In the Demon Spawn War (8972 GE - 9493 GE), Surtur served along those he fought against in the previous war.
-As part of the Nautrek Deal, he joined the Quara'tun Covenant because he had too, part of the deal for him staying around after the rest of the primordials were sent back to their Sea of Entropy.
+As part of the Nautrek Deal, he joined the Quara'tun Covenant.
+One example of this help was the making of the volcano Typhalumus.

-Both Geb and Surtur are primordials, remnants of a time before mortals, when the gods and primordials fought over the spoils of creation Those on the side of Creation wanted wanted to keep the worlds and creatures, while the primordials wanted to destroy it all.
+Both Geb and Surtur are remnants of the time before mortals, when the gods and primordials fought over the spoils of creation Those on the side of Creation wanted wanted to keep the worlds, while the primordials wanted to destroy it all.
 In the Creation War, most of the primordials were either destroyed, imprisoned, or driven back into Chaos.
 Geb and Surtur remained.
 They were found several times by angel trackers.
 An attack on them required a concerted effort, so the primordials fled.
 Geb burrowed through Bal-Kriav and created a vast expanse of caves and tunnels, a maze of passages, and collapsed many behind him.
 The trackers lost their quarry, and when they did come upon him, they lost because they fought under his conditions.
 The same happened with Surtur, he burned his way into the earth, and left a wake of magma and fire behind him.
 These two primordials proved adept at escaping and then when they had to fight, it was almost always under conditions favorable to them.
 The gods and their angels finally gave up pursuit and removed themselves from the realms.
 They left the task of guarding against primordial misdeeds to the mortals.
 The attacks never came, because both Geb and Surtur enjoyed their growing status and popularity among the mortals.
 When the gods started getting worshipers and their power increased, Geb and Surtur soon followed suit.
-In time, they too gained the status of gods, and came to be viewed as gods and not primordials, at least by most mortals, the gods know what they are and monitor them for any primordial destructiveness.

 - Habanin, High Theologian of Thrakopolis - "Primordial Gods"

-Another enemy of Surtur is the god Geb.
+Surtur's next most hated enemy is the god Geb.
 Surtur, a pyromaniac, seeks to turn the surface of Bal-Kriav into a sea of fire.
-Thus, he is opposed by Geb, who as part of the Balance, seeks to maintain some sense of harmony and equality among the powers of the world, opposes Surtur's destructive actions.
-Geb, Master of the Earth, keeps back the fiery rivers of magma with earthquakes, cave-ins, and opposing the forces of Surtur with his own mortal followers.
+Thus, he is opposed by Geb, who as part of the Balance, seeks to maintain some sense of harmony and equality among the powers of the world.
+Geb, Master of the Earth, keeps back the fiery rivers of magma by causing earthquakes, cave-ins, and opposing the forces of Surtur with his worshipers.